 Eleanor pulled Guillam to one side and spoke urgently in his ear.

 The Prince’s own force, from their vantage point further up the hill, saw them immediately.
-Five horsemen detached themselves and, giving the Bishop’s men a very wide berth came to join the Prince and John.
+Three horsemen detached themselves and, giving the bishop’s men a very wide berth, came to join the Prince and John.
 They carried with them two extra war lances.